SanaAwan5/FLamby/README.md

 make enable=cam16 update
 ```

 ## Quickstart

 Follow the [quickstart section](./Quickstart.md) to learn how to get started with FLamby.

-## Reproduce benchmark and figures from the companion article
+## Reproduce benchmark and figures

 ### Benchmarks
 The results are stored in flamby/results in corresponding subfolders `results_benchmark_fed_dataset` for each dataset.